facebookresearch/curiosity/README.md

 ### Installation

-1. Install a recent version of anaconda python https://www.anaconda.com/distribution/
+Install a recent version of anaconda python https://www.anaconda.com/distribution/ For better reproducibility, we are providing python poetry based environment definitions in addition to anaconda environments.

+### Updated Poetry-based Instructions

+Install python-poetry.org and then run `poetry install`.
+Before running any other commands, first enter the environment with `poetry shell`.

+### Original Anaconda-based Instructions

 For CPU: